Edited by Christopher Leeson

 "What's this about Gus being ugly?
 What bad people are you talking about, Button?"

 That put her over the edge.
 I let her cry herself out against my shoulder.
 "There, there, honey,” I said at last.
 “If it's too awful, you don't have to talk about it."

 "It was the bad fairies," she finally whispered.

 "Last spring.
 They caught me and Gus in the garden and took us away to fairyland."

 Fairies?
-First Aladdin gets mixed up in a place where it had no business being, and now fairies?
+First I learn that Aladdin gets mixed up in a place where it had no business being, and now fairies are coming out of the woodwork?
 This just had to be a nightmare, either Evie's or mine.
 "What garden?"